 B.S.
 Psychology, 2020

 I joined the GT PARK Lab in Fall 2019 and became the Lab Coordinator in May 2020.
 I am currently at Georgia Tech studying to receive my B.S. in Neuroscience on the pre-med track.
-I hope to learn a lot and use the skills and knowledge I gain from the Knowledge and Skill Lab in my future career!
+I hope to learn a lot and use the skills and knowledge I gain from the Knowledge and Skill Lab as a future physician!

 Norfolk Southern Railway